India rolls out red carpet for Macron as France eyes trade deals

 Paris and New Delhi collaborate on space and satellite technology, and the French delegation includes astronaut Thomas Pesquet.

-The visit includes a stop at Jaipur's 18th-century Jantar Mantar astronomical observation site, before dinner with Modi at the Rambagh Palace, a luxury hotel.
+The visit included a stop at Jaipur's 18th-century Jantar Mantar astronomical observation site.

 On Friday, Macron will watch a military parade in New Delhi for Republic Day, the 75th anniversary of India's constitution.